 5. Use natural reforestation.
 Rather than planting forests with nursery stock, a far more effective strategy is to protect existing habitat so that it can recover and revitalize naturally.
 Whether or not bamboo is part of that solution will depend on the specific composition of the forest.

 6. Select species to maximize biodiversity.
-Running bamboos can spread and monopolize a wide area, but tropical, clumping bamboo is better at coexisting among a variety of other species.
+Running bamboo can spread and monopolize a wide area, but tropical, clumping bamboo is better at coexisting among a variety of other species.
 Bamboo, with over 1,400 species, has plenty of diversity of its own.
 When bamboo is used in tropical reforestation projects, they should make an effort to include more unusual and endemic varieties.

 7. Consider climate change and plant resilient species.
 The sad truth is that what grows in a forest today might not be suitable in the same forest 20 years from now.
 Many areas are seeing higher temperatures and lower rainfall.
 Reforestation efforts need to take that into account.
 In these cases, bamboo could be a wise choice, as most species of bamboo are quite resilient and adaptable.

 8. Plan ahead.
-Any reforestation project needs a long term vision.
+Any reforestation project needs a long-term vision.
 Local communities need to know what they can do to maintain and protect the forest in the years to come.
 That means planning for seed collection and for harvesting certain species.
 Bamboo is more beneficial, both economically and ecologically, when it’s managed and harvested responsibly.

 9. Learn by doing.
 Reforestation is something that involves an enormous range of variables.
 It’s best to start small and experiment.
 Learn what works and which species grow well together in specific areas before embarking on a major project.